 - Regular review of the events and messages reported in Event Viewer and Performance Monitor

 - Regular review, clean-up, management and configuration of SharePoint accounts and sites.
-This portion of the role will work closely with an Active Directory administrator if they are separated.
+This portion of the role will work closely with an Entra ID administrator if they are separated.